boticello/awesome-sql-alternatives/README.md

 # Awesome SQL alternatives
-A list of non-SQL query languages which run on relational databases.
+A list of non-SQL data languages which run on relational databases.

 ## Open-source